Drug and Alcohol Free Workplace

 - The Professional Staff Member and Student's confidentiality will be respected and only necessary job restrictions and limitations will be disclosed to responsible managers/supervisors.
 This information will include a determination regarding fitness for duty, and any medical restrictions or conditions which may affect job performance and/or safety in the work environment.

 - In those situations where an Professional Staff Member and Student is being released from duty, the manager/supervisor is advised to assist the Professional Staff Member and Student in leaving the premises and arriving home safely, via Security, by contacting family members, providing cab fare or making comparable arrangements as necessary.

 - Performance Improvement

-- The manager/supervisor should consult with his/her senior management and the Human Resources Department when performance improvement action is indicated.
+- The manager/supervisor should consult with his/her senior management and the Human Resources Department when performance improvement is indicated.